theoyjy/theojyj.github.io/Knowledge/C++ Crucial Knowledge.md

 >f(expr);
 >```
 >The type deducted for **T is dependent not just on the type of *expr*, but also on the form of *ParamType***, there are 3 cases:
 >1.
-Pointer or reference type(not universal ref)
+Pass-by-value: strips cvr.
 >2.
-Universal references.
+Pointer or reference type(not universal ref): Preserves cvr,
 >3.
-Neither a pointer nor a reference
+Universal references: Preserves cvr, lvalue -> T = P = expr +&, rvalue -> T = ParamType - &&

 ## Case 1: *ParamType* is reference or pointer